deva4rf/blog/_posts/2020-3-28-Sniper-HTB-Writeup.md

     Using this method we try to get the source code of a page using something called **wrappers.** I will try using PHP wrapper you can search for other wrappers.

-    the request will *[http://sniper.htb/blog/?lang=pHp://FilTer/convert.base64-encode/resource=blog-en.php](http://sniper.htb/blog/?lang=pHp://FilTer/convert.base64-encode/resource=blog-en.php) ,* the request will try to encode the source code of blog-en.php to base64 and **send it back.
+    the request will http://sniper.htb/blog/?lang=pHp://FilTer/convert.base64-encode/resource=blog-en.php ,the request will try to encode the source code of blog-en.php to base64 and send it back.

     but also this method fails.